godaddy/node-openstack-wrapper/README.md

 ### 2.1.0

 * Added Octavia calls for LoadBalancers, Listeners, Pools, HealthChecks, and Members
-* Mangling is now Depricated and not available in any new methods (like the Octavia ones) because 1-way mangling was a bad idea 2-way is better implemented in-app
+* Mangling is now Deprecated and not available in any new methods (like the Octavia ones) because 1-way mangling was a bad idea 2-way is better implemented in-app

 ### 2.0.0